JonathanSeriesX/dayoneXtwitter/README.md

 ### What's so good about this script?

-- Automatically classifies pure tweets, threads, retweets, quote-tweets, replies, etc., and acts accordingly
+- Beautifully classifies pure tweets, threads, retweets, quote-tweets, replies, etc., and acts accordingly
-- Handles threads _beautifully_ and combines them into single, cohesive Day One entries
+- Handles threads _gracefully_ and combines them into single, cohesive Day One entries
 - Supports media attachments, hashtags, locations
 - Appends like/retweet count under each tweet